Indira Ampiot

-Indira Ampiot (born 19 September 2004) is a French beauty pageant titleholder who was crowned Miss France 2023.
-She had previously been crowned Miss Guadeloupe 2022 and Miss Basse-Terre 2022 and is the fourth woman from Guadeloupe to win Miss France.
-She represented France at Miss Universe 2024.
+Indira Ampiot (born 19 September 2004) is a French beauty pageant titleholder who won Miss France 2023, Miss Guadeloupe 2022 and Miss Basse-Terre 2022.
+She is the fourth woman from Guadeloupe to win Miss France.
+She represented France at both Miss Universe 2024 and Miss World 2026.

 Early life and education

-Ampiot was born in Basse-Terre, in the overseas region of Guadeloupe, on 19 September 2004, to parents Didier Ampiot and Béatrice Téjou.
+Indira Ampiot was born in Basse-Terre, in the overseas region of Guadeloupe, on 19 September 2004, to parents Didier Ampiot and Béatrice Téjou.
 Her father owns a communications and marketing agency, while her mother works in the social security sector.
-Téjou had previously been crowned Miss Basse-Terre 1998 and placed as the first runner-up at Miss Guadeloupe 1998.
+Téjou had previously won Miss Basse-Terre 1998 and was first runner-up at Miss Guadeloupe 1998.
 Ampiot is the niece of footballer Frédéric Tejou.
 Ampiot has an elder brother, and her parents are divorced.
-She is of Indian descent through her maternal grandfather.

 Ampiot graduated with her baccalauréat with honors in 2022, and had planned to pursue post-secondary education studying communication in Paris, with the goal of specializing in visual advertising, communication, and design, prior to becoming Miss France.

 Pageantry

 Miss Guadeloupe 2022

-Ampiot began her pageantry career in 2022, after registering as a contestant for Miss Basse-Terre 2022.
-She ultimately went on to win the title during its final in January 2022.
-As Miss Basse-Terre, Ampiot was qualified to compete for Miss Guadeloupe 2022.
+Ampiot's first pageant was Miss Basse-Terre 2022, which she won in January 2022.
+This qualified her to compete in Miss Guadeloupe 2022.
+Ampiot won Miss Guadeloupe 2022 in July 2022.

-Ampiot later competed in Miss Guadeloupe 2022 in July 2022, and won the title.
-As Miss Guadeloupe, she represented the region at Miss France 2023.
 Ampiot later crowned Jalylane Maës as her successor at Miss Guadeloupe 2023 on 19 July 2023.

 Miss France 2023

-Miss France 2023 was held on 17 December 2022 in Châteauroux.
+Ampiot represented Guadeloupe and won Miss France 2023, on held on 17 December 2022 in Châteauroux.
 Prior to the start of the competition, Ampiot had already emerged as one of the frontrunners to win according to the French media.
-Ampiot competed in the finals, where she advanced to the top fifteen and later the top five.
-At the end of the pageant, Ampiot was declared the winner, being crowned by outgoing titleholder Diane Leyre of Île-de-France, becoming the fourth woman from Guadeloupe to win the title.
-During the competition, Ampiot received the maximum score from both the jury and the French public in both the top fifteen and the top five.
+She was crowned by outgoing titleholder Diane Leyre of Île-de-France, becoming the fourth woman from Guadeloupe to win the title.
+Ampiot received the maximum score from both the jury and the French public in both the top fifteen and the top five.

-As Miss France, Ampiot was awarded a number of prizes and rewards, including a multitude of gifts from sponsors, a year-long residence in a luxury Paris apartment, and an undisclosed monthly salary the equivalent of a senior executive in France.
+Ampiot was awarded a number of prizes and rewards, including gifts from sponsors, a year-long residence in a luxury Paris apartment, and an undisclosed monthly salary the equivalent of a senior executive in France.
 Ampiot completed her reign on 16 December 2023, when she crowned Eve Gilles as her successor at Miss France 2024.

-In November 2023, Ampiot confirmed that she would represent France at Miss Universe 2024, where she ultimately finished in the Top 30.
+In November 2023, Ampiot confirmed that she would represent France at Miss Universe 2024, where she finished in the top 30.

+In May 2026, it was announced that Ampiot would represent France at Miss World 2026, where later placed in the top 12.
+She had qualified to the initial top 40 after winning the Top Model Challenge for Europe, and later advanced into the top 20 as the overall Top Model Challenge winner.

 Personal life

-Since 2024, she has been in a relationship with French footballer Mathys Tel.
+In 2024, she was in a relationship with French footballer Mathys Tel.